andrewsunglaekim/advanced_git_workshop/readme.md

 `git reset` is a versatile tool for undoing changes.
 It is easiest to think about reset and its different flags in how it changes and modifies the three tree of git.

 > In the following snippets instead of sha's, we will use letters to represent our commit history. `A` being the first commit in the history and `D` being the last commit in the history.
+There are four commits in this order: `A`, `B`, `C`, `D`.
 HEAD is currently on commit `D`.

 #### resetting the `--soft` way.
 In all resets, the commit history(3rd tree) is always changed to reflect the commit passed in.